yarml/HeliumOS/docs/Dependencies.md

 - tmux
 - socat

+# Additional dependencies
+Some features offered by the build system require additional features
+- python3

 Keep in mind that package names differ from distributions, so you might need to do more googling.